kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ## Purpose and audience

 This content strategy focuses on the publicly available documentation for the open-source [Kyma project](https://kyma-project.io/docs/).
-The source of the documentation displayed on the website is stored in [GitHub](https://github.com/kyma-project/kyma).
+The source of the documentation displayed on the website is stored in [GitHub](https://github.com/kyma-project/kyma), it's written in [Markdown](https://daringfireball.net/projects/markdown/).

-The assumed reader of this guide has some basic knowledge of technical writing.
+The assumed readers of this guide, contributors to the documentation, have some basic knowledge of technical writing.

 ## Information types

 We follow a topic-based documentation approach, with one file per topic.
 Every documentation file has a clearly defined purpose, which is reflected in the title.
-The content must be able to stand on its own, but you may use links to point to other documents as needed.
+The content must be able to stand on its own, but you link to other documents as needed.

 Here are the content types that we use in Kyma documentation: